 1. Don’t Over-Water.

-Most of the time, people are concerned they aren’t watering enough, when in fact they are watering far too much.
+Most of the time, people are concerned they aren’t watering enough, when in fact they are over-watering.
 The best assessment of a plant’s need for water is by testing its weight.
-Most plants would rather be a little dry than a little too wet.
+Most plants would rather be a little drier than a little too wet.
 Before watering your plant, check the soil.
 It should be dry about 2” down, not just on the surface.
-One of the most common causes of indoor plant death is root rot and lack of air pockets due to wet soil.
+One of the most common causes of indoor plant death is root rot and lack of air pockets due to overly moist soil.
 Plant roots need air just as much as they need water and nutrients.
 Your plant should NEVER be standing in water.
-During winter months, a plant only needs watering a few times a month.
+During the winter months, a plant only needs watering a few times a month.
 Also, a light misting with a spray bottle once or twice a day can be beneficial.
 This can help mimic the plant’s natural environment.